So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 But Saddam apparently had some stuff, but not nearly what everybody thought.

-He had uh made the world believe he had it, was trying to be the biggest Arab in the region, puffing and puffing at the United States, getting them to back down.
+He was trying to be the biggest Arab in the region, puffing and puffing at the United States, getting them to back down.

 It would make him the biggest guy over there.